 When you are finished downloading the waveforms, click “Run” to restart the scope if you want to collect more waveform data.

 The waveform data is returned in a three column CSV file, with the first column being the channel, the second being the voltage, and the third being the relative timestamp, with the first point captured set at time t=0.
 The time gap between points depends on deep memory depth and time scale settings.

-Notes:

-Do not attempt to change settings on the physical devices while they are under computer control.
-No buttons on either device should be touched when the application is running, unless there is an emergency.
-The application cannot tell when someone is operating a device by hand, and will not know if settings have been changed, which can lead to crashes or unexpected behavior.

 Waveform File Format: